neondatabase/website/content/docs/guides/branch-archiving.md

 ---

 <Admonition type="note" title="Only enabled on the Free Plan">
-Currently, automatic archiving of inactive branches is only enabled on the Free Plan.
+Automatic archiving of inactive branches is only enabled on the Free Plan.
 Branch archiving will be introduced on paid plans at a later date.
 </Admonition>

 To minimize storage costs, Neon automatically archives branches that are: